virtual-labs/exp-newtons-ring-experiment-iitk/experiment/experiment-name.md

-## Determine the wavelength of sodium light by Newtons ring experiment.
+## Determine the wavelength of sodium light by Newtons ring experiment